rsps/cmake-scripts/docs/+current/index.md

 ---
 title: Version 0.x
-description: Release Notes for CMake Scripts version 0.x.
+description: Documentation for CMake Scripts version 0.x.
 keywords: cmake, c++
 author: RSP Systems A/S
 ---

-# Release Notes
+# Version 0.x

 !!! danger "Caution"
     "CMake Scripts" is still in development.
 You **SHOULD NOT** this packages in a production environment.